 I-95 and I-64 – major north-south and east-west highway corridors – bisect Henrico.
 Just south of Henrico, I-85 connects the area with other southeast cities including Raleigh, Atlanta and Montgomery.
 Henrico also owns and maintains the majority of its own internal roadway network - one of only two localities in Virginia to do so.

-- Freight service is provided by CSX, Norfolk Southern and Buckingham Branch Railroad.
+- Freight service is provided by CSX, Norfolk Southern, and Buckingham Branch Railroad.

 - Passenger service is provided by Amtrak.
 Henrico is home to the busiest Amtrak station in Virginia.

 - Richmond Marine Terminal, just a few miles outside the Henrico border, provides direct barge service to the Port of Virginia.

 - The Port of Virginia is the only East Coast port that can currently handle post-Panamax ships as first and last port of call.

 - Richmond International Airport (RIC) provides service to over 3 million passengers annually.

 - RIC handles 115 million pounds of cargo annually.